BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

       - `Multiline`: Whether the text input should be multiline, used for `text` type.
     - `VisibleIf`: Allows defining a simple boolean expression that determines the visibility of a setting (also tab or section) based on the values of other settings.

 Thus, the main content of the blueprint is defined in the `Tabs` and `Settings` properties.
 You'll need to include at least one of these - either a list of tabs, or a list of standalone settings.
+However, for now, only defining a Settings array is not properly supported.
+Versions 1.10+ might be able to handle it correctly.
 Within each tab, you can define either `Sections` or a list of `Settings`.
 Sections provide a way to group related settings together under a header.
 Each setting has an `Id`, `Name`, `Type`, `Default` value, and at least a `Tooltip` or a `Description`.
 Each setting `Id` must be unique across the entire blueprint, and that is validated by one of the many validation checks MCM performs.